M2000Interpreter/Environment/utf8/pipe.bas.utf8.txt

 Public Function GetTimeZoneInfo() As String

-Dim TZI As TIME_ZONE_INFORMATION ' receives information on the time zone Dim RetVal As Long ' return value
+Dim TZI As TIME_ZONE_INFORMATION ' receives information on the time zone Dim retval As Long ' return value
-Dim C As Long ' counter variable needed to display time zone name
+Dim c As Long ' counter variable needed to display time zone name

-    RetVal = GetTimeZoneInformation(TZI) ' read information on the computer's selected time zone If zones.ExistKey(Replace(StrConv(TZI.StandardName, vbFromUnicode), Chr(0), "")) Then
+    retval = GetTimeZoneInformation(TZI) ' read information on the computer's selected time zone If zones.ExistKey(Replace(StrConv(TZI.StandardName, vbFromUnicode), Chr(0), "")) Then
      ' do nothing. now zone$ has set the index field to standard name.
      End If
-    If RetVal = 2 Then
+    If retval = 2 Then
     GetTimeZoneInfo = Replace(StrConv(TZI.DaylightName, vbFromUnicode), Chr(0), "")
     Else
     GetTimeZoneInfo = Replace(StrConv(TZI.StandardName, vbFromUnicode), Chr(0), "")